pigeonholeio/pigeono.io/src/docs/quick-start.md

 ``` bash
 pigeonhole login
 ```
-The tool will also auto generate GPG keys for you if you haven't got one already created.
+The tool will prompt to you, follow the instructions then it will generate GPG keys for you if you haven't got them created.

 ## Send your first secret